didier/docs-pdf/README.md

 ## Get started

-1. Update the `.env` file with your data
+1. Create a `.env` file and fill it with your data.
+Refer to `.env.example` for more info.
 2. Make sure you using Node v14 — A bug in Puppeteer on Node 16 prevents this script from working.
 If you use `nvm`, You can run `nvm use` to switch to the correct version.
 3. `npm run pdf`
 4. ???